melfar/phpredis/README.markdown

 ## Installation

     phpize
     ./configure
     make && make install

-Then enable extension=redis.so in your php.ini.
+Then enable `extension=redis.so` in your `php.ini`.

-If you are using MacPorts, instead of editing the master php.ini you can copy the bundled redis.ini into /opt/local/var/db/php5/ and PHP will pick it up.
+If you are using MacPorts, instead of editing the master `php.ini` you can copy the bundled `redis.ini` into `/opt/local/var/db/php5/` and PHP will pick it up.

 ## See also